Metéltwecw-kt Es Knúcwetwecw-kt

 Cascara, Rhamnus purshiana, llanllen (E) llenllen (W)

-Cascara bark boiled with soopolallie sticks was used as a laxative.
+Cascara bark boiled with soopolallie sticks and was used as a laxative.

 Prickly rose, Rosa acicularis, sk’eplel'llp